 Employability Fund Stage 2: Offers training in personal development and employability skills plus SQA qualifications.
 Will include a work placement and/or community project.
 Open to all ages.

-Let’sGrow : New project in partnership with the David Livingstone Birthplace in Blantyre and Castlebank Park in Lanark offering horticultural/environmental work placements plus support with wellbeing, life skills and employability and the chance to gain additional qualifications.
+Let’sGrow : Our project in partnership with the David Livingstone Birthplace in Blantyre and Castlebank Park in Lanark offering horticultural/environmental work placements plus support with well being, life skills and employability and the chance to gain additional qualifications.
 Open to 16 – 25-year-olds.

 New Horizons: Level 1 course to support you to develop a range of useful skills and qualifications to get you started on your journey towards the world of work.